algorandfoundation/beaker/blog/blog.md

 ## Managing State

 Managing state schema is often done manually with constants for the keys and remembering what the type associated should be.

 Creating the application requires you to know the number and type of each state value which you have no easy way to get automatically.

 ## Debugging

 Debugging can be a nightmare of trying to figure out an error message like `assert failed: pc=XXX`

 <img src="pc-load-letter-pc.gif" alt="pc load letter??" style="width:200px">

 ## Testing

 Testing contracts is difficult and requires rebuilding a lot of the front end infrastructure to test different inputs/outputs.

 # Improvements

-Now let's see how things have changed.
+Now, let's see how things have changed.

 ## ABI